arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

 - You have to remove the `_key` value as it is disallowed for EnterpriseGraphs.
 - Because you have changed the name of the `_from` collection, you need to provide a `--from-collection-prefix`.
-The same is true for the `_to` collection, so you need to provide a `--to-collection-prefix`.
+The same is true for the `_to` collection, so you also need to provide a `--to-collection-prefix`.
 - To make the actual name change to the vertex collection, you need to allow `--overwrite-collection-prefix`.
 If this option is not enabled, only values without a collection name prefix are changed.
 This is helpful if your data is not